 With a sudden dramatic rise in the number of euros for sale and a definite lack of demand for them, the euro dropped precipitously against the US dollar and other currencies.

-The best thing about forex is that you can buy or sell at any time and in any order.
+You can buy or sell at any time and in any order.
 So, if you think the eurozone is going to break apart, you can sell the euro and buy the dollar.
 If you think the Federal Reserve is printing too much money, you can sell the dollar and buy the euro.
 Before you start trading, please ensure that you fully understand the risks involved.

 When looking at the future, many traders will have an opinion on where a currency is going.
 If a trader is optimistic and thinks a currency will rise, he is said to be "bullish".
 If the trader is negative and expects a currency to fall, he is said to be "bearish".
 Every day, the bulls and the bears do battle and the price moves as one or the other gets the upper hand.

 Our job as forex traders is to look at the currencies available to us and to buy the strongest while selling the weakest.
 So, if after reading the news you became bearish of euros and bullish of US dollars, you could trade that opinion by selling euros and buying US dollars.

 Because you are always comparing one currency to another, forex is quoted in pairs.
 This may seem confusing at first, but it is actually pretty straightforward.
 Below is an example of a EUR/USD quote.
 It shows you how much one euro (EUR) is worth in US dollars (USD).

 If you, instead, wanted to look at the euro in terms of the Japanese yen (JPY), you would look at the EUR/JPY rate.
 If you wanted to see the value of a US dollar in Canadian dollars (CAD), you would look at the USD/CAD.